joshuabeny1999/telegram-server-update-bot/Readme.md

 Following command will send the message "This is my custom Message" to the Bot.
 If you do not add any custom message, it will send an default one.
 ```
- /path/to/telegram-server-update-bot update-check testmessage This is my custom Message
+ /path/to/telegram-server-update-bot testmessage This is my custom Message
 ```

 ### help